-Skin asthma or atopic dermatitis is the most common type of eczema.
+Skin asthma or atopic dermatitis is the most common type of .
 It’s also often severe and long-lasting.
-According to the National Eczema Association (NEA) of the US, people with atopic dermatitis have overactive immune systems, which trigger inflammation that damages the skin barrier, leaving it dry, and prone to itching and rashes.
+According to the National Eczema Association (NEA) of the US, people with atopic dermatitis have overactive immune systems, which trigger inflammation that damages the skin barrier, leaving it dry, and prone to and .
 Sometimes the itch comes first, and you have to scratch it so hard that it turns into a rash.
 These rashes can be red, pink, purple, grayish, or brown, depending on the skin tone.

-The NEA also says 85% of people with atopic dermatitis experience itching every day, along with poor sleep and poor quality of life — both for the patient and their loved ones.
+The NEA also says 85% of people with atopic dermatitis experience itching every day, along with and poor quality of life — both for the patient and their loved ones.
 The condition has no cure, which means a life-long commitment to precautions and medication that can be frustrating, not to mention expensive.